cincuranet/blog/_posts/2012-01-11-232657-value-of-particular-column-from-all-some-tables-in-database-dynamically-in-firebird.md

 ---
+title: |
-title: "Value of particular column from all (some) tables in database dynamically in Firebird"
+  Value of particular column from all (some) tables in database dynamically in Firebird
 date: 2012-01-11T18:05:42Z
 tags:
   - Firebird